Lost Judgment: Development

 The game was designed in this way to allow players to immerse themselves in the drama while ensuring a certain degree of freedom.
 They have balanced the game in a way that all players can enjoy the thrilling experience stress-free.
-The game uses original Dragon engine, but the texture of the screen is more realistic than that of the Yakuza series, with a touch of film-like feel.
+The game uses original Dragon Engine, but the texture of the screen is more realistic than that of the Like a Dragon series, with a touch of film-like feel.
 Sega thinks this effect is more apparent in the suspenseful scenes.
-They developed this technique by working on the Yakuza series for so long, and Lost Judgment has benefited from that.
+They developed this technique by working on the Like a Dragon series for so long, and Lost Judgment has benefited from that.
 For a better resolution, Nagoshi recommended playing the new generation consoles.
 A new fighting style known as Snake was added.
 It was based on Aikido with Nagoshi commenting it served as a merciful style.

 Although Judgment was a spin-off to the action series Like a Dragon which became a turn-based RPG with Yakuza: Like a Dragon, executive director Toshihiro Nagoshi and producer Kazuki Hosokawa claimed that Judgment would stay true to the action system originally developed for Like a Dragon.
 The open world from Yokohama features a high school which was based on real life.
-Nagoshi claims Lost Judgment was made thanks to the positive responses towards Judgment and thus aimed to improve the system based on the feedback.
+Nagoshi claimed Lost Judgment was made thanks to the positive responses towards Judgment and thus aimed to improve the system based on the feedback.
 The games was set to be released on September 24, 2021, worldwide.
 On May 27, it was announced by Sega that the 1996 arcade game Sonic the Fighters would be playable in the game's arcades, in celebration of 2021 being the Sonic the Hedgehog franchise's 30th Anniversary.
 Despite Judgment and Like a Dragon taking place in the same universe, there will be no crossovers as a result of the two being different IPs despite similarities.

-On July 6, Lost Judgment's intro cinematic was revealed, featuring the game's theme song "Rasen", by jon-YAKITORY feat.
-Ado. jon-YAKITORY produced the theme after multiple talks with Nagoshi.
-Ado enjoyed working alongside jon-YAKITORY and looked forward to how it will be executed in the game.
+On July 6, Lost Judgment's intro cinematic was revealed, featuring the game's theme song "Rasen", by Jon-Yakitory featuring Ado.
+Jon-Yakitory produced the theme after multiple talks with Nagoshi.
+Ado enjoyed working alongside Jon-Yakitory and looked forward to how it will be executed in the game.